 This course is designed to provide the student with the knowledge and skills necessary to make the transition from student to LPN practitioner.
 Content includes the professional responsibilities of the LPN, leadership skills, quality assurance, fiscal management and professional accountability, resume preparation, job interviewing skills, obtaining/resigning employment, and preparation for the NCLEX-PN.
-Upon completion of this course the student will demonstrate knowledge and skills necessary for entry into practical nursing.
+Upon completion of this course, the student will demonstrate knowledge and skills necessary for entry into practical nursing.

-LPN 161 APPLIED CLINICAL CONCEPTS (12C) 4 credits PREREQUISITE: LPN 110, LPN 111, LPN 112, LPN 113
+LPN 161 APPLIED CLINICAL CONCEPTS (12C) 4 credits

+PREREQUISITE: LPN 105

-COREQUISITE: LPN 122
+COREQUISITE: LPN 121

 This course provides the student with opportunities to apply concepts and principles of client care in a structured environment.
-Client experiences are designed to provide opportunity for application of nursing process, psychomotor skills, critical thinking, and knowledge of client care for clients through the life span.
+Client experiences are designed to provide opportunity for application of nursing process, psychomotor skills, critical thinking, and knowledge of client care for clients through the lifespan.
 Upon completion of this course, the student will demonstrate knowledge and skills necessary to provide safe and effective care to clients utilizing nursing process.

-ADULT CHILD NURSING CLINICAL LPN 162
+LPN 162 ADULT CHILD NURSING CLINICAL

+(9C) 3 credits

-3 credits PREREQUISITE: LPN 105, LPN 113, or BIO 147.
-COREQUISITES: LPN 121, LPN 122, LPN 134, or LPN 135.
+PREREQUISITE: LPN 105, LPN 113 COREQUISITES: LPN 141, LPN 135

 This course provides the student with opportunities to apply concepts and principles of client care in a structured environment.
 Client experiences are designed to provide opportunity for application of nursing process, psychomotor skills, critical thinking, and knowledge of client care for clients through the life span.
-Upon completion of this course, the student will demonstrate knowledge and skills necessary to provide safe and effective care utilizing nursing process.
+Upon completion of this course, the student will demonstrate knowledge and skills necessary to provide safe and effective care utilizing the nursing process.